Is caffeine good or bad for you? It seems to depend on who you talk to. Some people love it. Others avoid it.

 So, when it comes to caffeine, there really is no clear answer, as it differs for most people.
 The best advice is to be aware of any hidden sources of caffeine and to monitor for any possible symptoms that caffeine may be affecting you adversely.
 For most people, having that morning cup of coffee is no problem at all, while others may struggle with even small amounts of caffeine.
 Find the balance that works for you.

-Learn the 12 simple yoga poses that will help you jump start your day here.
+Tired of depending on coffee for energy?
+Learn the 10 simple yoga poses that will help you jump-start your day naturally, here.